Who is this service intended for? Patients in Herts or Bucks with life-limiting illness*

 - running group sessions to promote well-being, provide peer support and develop strategies to support people in daily life

 - liaising with healthcare professionals on your behalf

 This service is intended for people in Herts or Bucks with a life-changing or life-limiting illness.
 Patients new to Rennie Grove Peace need to complete an initial assessment with our day services nurse before accessing our day services (see ‘How do I access this service?’ below for more information).

 People living in Bucks are welcome to use this service also, but may find the distance too far to travel.
 If so, we can recommend similar day services nearer to the home, and still support in other ways through our community-based services, such as Family Support.

-New patients to Grove House will need to have an initial assessment prior to accessing day services.
+New patients will need to have an initial assessment prior to accessing day services.
 This can be arranged by asking your GP to refer you.
 Please call 01923 60 60 30 if you have any questions or need more information prior to being referred to this service.